-- (1) When the button 'Create Bootable USB Drive' is clicked, the current copy state is shown here - (2) During copy progress, the progress bar is running. - (3) When the copy process starts, the button 'Create Bootable USB Drive' will be disabled.
+When the button 'Create Bootable USB Drive' is clicked, the current copy state is shown here.

+During copy progress, the activity bar is running to indicate ongoing activity.
+When the copy process starts, the button 'Create Bootable USB Drive' will be disabled.
 To abort the copy process, please press 'Abort'.

-Copy process successfully
+Copy process successfull